StefanPfeiffer80/FASPA.github.io/README.md

 When all needed programs are installed and they are also at their place, amplicon processing with FASPA can finally start.
 1. Go to your folder where you want to perform your analysis.
 2. List your files by typing "ls" or "ll".
-Your folder should then look somehow like this (there will be different and of course most likely a higher number of .fastq files).
+Your folder should then look somehow like this (there will be different and of course I assume a higher number of .fastq files).
+Bild muss mit filenames updated werden!!!
 <p align="center">
     <img src="https://github.com/StefanPfeiffer80/FASPA.github.io/blob/master/pictures/FASP_folder.png" width="620" height="100" />
 </p>

-# Amplicon Processing using the bash scripts *FASP_preprocess.sh, FASP_unoise.sh, FASP_uparse.sh -setting parameters*
 Now that all files are in place, we have to configure the files that have to be configured.

+**FASP_preprocess_v1.sh** and **FASP_preprocess_v2.sh**
+The preprocessing step prepares the raw amplicon reads for subsequent OTU clustering or denoising.
+Preprocessing includes:
+- merging of paired reads
+- quality filtering
+- primer removal
+- length trimming
+- preparing a set of unique sequences

+For small and medium sized 16S amplicon libraries of up to 100 samples, the script *FASP_preprocess_v1.sh* can be called.
+The advantage is that vsearch does not need to be installed, as *FASP_preprocess_v1.sh* uses the 32 bit version of USEARCH which has a 4GB memory cap.
+Thus, *FASP_preprocess_v1.sh* should be only used if you have a relatively small dataset.
+For running *FASP_preprocess_v1.sh*

-Let us first assume that you have a huge number of data, several hundred .fastq files.
-For this reason, we use *FASP_preprocess_v1.sh*, which beside USEARCH, applies also VSEARCH for the sequence processing.
-In order to run bash *FASP_preprocess_v1*, we have to set several parameters.
+If we assume that you have a huge number of data, several hundred .fastq files, we use *FASP_preprocess_v2.sh*, which beside USEARCH, applies also the open source software VSEARCH for the sequence processing.
+In order to run bash *FASP_preprocess_v2.sh*, we have to set several parameters.
 These include
 - -l the length of the forward primer
 - -r the length of the reverse primer
 - -m the maximum expected sequence length
 - -s the minimum expected sequence length

+In the example below we use the primer pair by Nossa et al. (2010), comprising a length of ~450 bp.
+Both primers have a length of 19 nucleotides, and thus the the expected length of the sequence is around 410 bp
 ```
-bash FASP_preprocess_v1.sh -l 19 -r 19 -m 450 -s 400
+bash FASP_preprocess_v1.sh -l 19 -r 19 -m 450 -s 390
 ```
 Now the script starts running.
 We see that forward and reserve reads are merged, and we see the percentage of reads that are merging.
 All files will be stored together in one file, named **raw.fq**.
 Next, FASPA extracts randomly a subset of your reads (by default 100).
 This is done to check at which position of your sequences the actual primer sequences are found / or not found.
 At this point the script stops and asks you if you checked the position of your primers and the expected length of your amplicons:
 <p align="center">